jeremytammik/tbc/a/1894_naughty_updater.md

 a [LinkedIn post](https://www.linkedin.com/posts/mohamed-adel-a3b26160_autodesk-revit-modeling-activity-6769520499216158720-AFS7)
 by Mohamed Adel, BIM Coordinator at SEPCO Electric Power Construction Corporation, Egypt:

-> Using machine learning in modeling is quite an approach which definitely will save hours of work.
+> Using machine learning in modelling is quite an approach which definitely will save hours of work.
 I developed an application that can automatically model from linked AutoCAD file in Revit.
 Using machine learning concept which guide the Revit API to model the proper element.
 In his video, a CAD contains only polylines with nothing to distinguish them from each other.